United Air set to move to single booking system

 United Continental has painted most of the old Continental planes in the United livery and is finishing the rest.

-Out of public view, however, United Continental faces the tall order of blending its separate unionized work forces and achieving joint labor contracts.
+Out of public view, however, United Continental faces the tall order of blending its separate unionized work forces and achieving joint labour contracts.

-Migration to a single reservation system comes with risk, as US Airways Group learned in 2007 when it attempted to combine the reservation systems of the former America West Airlines and US Airways.
-The two airlines merged in 2005.

 A glitch in their combined system caused the self-service kiosks to fail, forcing passengers to stand in extraordinarily long lines and check in with ticket agents.
-Thousands of travelers waited in the lines and about 500 travelers at the Charlotte, North Carolina, hub missed their flights.
+Thousands of travellers waited in the lines and about 500 travellers at the Charlotte, North Carolina, hub missed their flights.

 Hand said United consulted US Airways, its partner in the global Star Alliance, about the pitfalls of moving to a single reservation system.